 After initializing the context and populating a variable of the structure to be encoded, an encode function can be called to encode the message.
 If the return status indicates success, the run-time library function rtXmlGetEncBufPtr can be called to obtain the start address of the encoded message.
 In the static case, this is simply the start address of the static buffer.
 In the dynamic case, this function will return the pointer to the allocated memory buffer.
-The memory allocated for a dynamic buffer will be freed when either the context is freed (rtxFreeContext) or all memory associated with the context is released (rtxMemFreePtr).
+The memory allocated for a dynamic buffer will be freed when either the context is freed (rtxFreeContext) or all memory associated with the context is released (rtxMemFree) or the buffer memory is explicitly released (rtxMemFreePtr).